CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 The facebook data is included in our XGCN repository: ``data/raw_facebook/facebook_combined.txt``.
 You can also download it from SNAP: `facebook_combined.txt.gz <http://snap.stanford.edu/data/facebook_combined.txt.gz>`_.

+We also provide the Poke and LiveJournal datasets used in the xGCN paper:
+`pokec_and_livejournal_data <https://data4public.blob.core.windows.net/xgcn/instance_pokec_and_livejournal.zip>`_.
+To download and process them, please refer to the following introduction sections and the scripts in ``script/data_process/pokec_and_livejournal``.

 .. toctree::
     :maxdepth: 1